The Importance of Genetic Diversity

 For ecosystem services

 Our forest ecosystems provide many services we need in most of southcentral Ontario’s diverse climates and sites.
 Healthy, diverse forests moderate local climate, conserve soil and ground water, enrich soil, and provide economic benefits from logging.
-There is increasing evidence of their direct links to human health – go to Trees Ontario
+There is increasing evidence of their direct links to human health – see Forests Ontario’s Healthy Dose of Green publication.

 Species diversity gives us trees that are adapted to hot summers versus cold winters; to moist versus dry soils; to heavy shade versus exposed conditions.